-Engine License Required Description VE130 Simple Motion Detection Standard Detects simple motion.
+Engine License Required Description VE101 Video stabilization [BETA] Enterprise Camera movement compensation VE101 engine.
+For an outdoor surveillance camera that is moderately shaken (such as when attached to a pole on a windy day).
+No configuration required.
+Used with VE150 or VE180.
+VE101 has a high CPU load.
+To reduce CPU and storage utilization, no output of the stabilized video feed will be available - stabilization is run "live" in memory - frames are passed to the other analytics and then discarded.
+The other video engines (VE150 or VE180) will run with delayed video (obtained from the video stabilization output), even if the live view is in real-time.
+Therefore, the tracking boxes will appear delayed about 1.5 to 2 seconds.
+The video engine's boxes around moving objects are stabilized, but the rendered video itself is not.
+Therefore the boxes may not line up exactly with moving objects.
+We recommend fixing the core issue, if possible, by physically attaching the camera to something stationary under all weather conditions.
+VE130 Simple Motion Detection Standard Detects simple motion.
 Used indoors.
 Does not classify objects.
 Does not provide object segmentation capability (which is required for object counting).
 VE140 Video Input Error Standard Detects video signal loss.
 VE141 Camera Tampering Standard Detects if camera's field of view is compromised (such as spray painting the lens).
 VE150 Advanced Motion Tracking Enterprise Filters complex motion.
 Recommended for indoor and outdoor environments.
 Different modes of operation (for example, outdoor tracking, indoor people counting) are available depending on the environment and application.
 VE180 Indoor/Outdoor People Tracking Enterprise Filters complex motion.
 VE250 Motion Tracking Enterprise Plug and play motion tracking video engine.
 VE352 Left & Removed Item Detection Enterprise Detects objects left behind or removed.
 Can be used indoors/outdoors.

-PTO90 and PTO91 Auto PTZ Tracking Enterprise Auto PTZ tracking.
+Engine License Required Description PT091 Auto PTZ Tracking Enterprise Auto PTZ tracking.
 VE410 License Plate Recognition Enterprise License Plate Recognition